Church of Scientology: Celebrities

 In order to facilitate the continued expansion of Scientology, the organization has made efforts to win allies in the form of powerful or respected people.
-Scientology has had a written program governing celebrity recruitment since at least 1955, when L. Ron Hubbard created "Project Celebrity", offering rewards to Scientologists who recruited targeted celebrities.
-The organization operates Celebrity Centres for the use of artists, politicians, leaders of industry, sports figures, and other prominent individuals.
+Scientology has had a written program governing celebrity recruitment since at least 1955, when L. Ron Hubbard created "Project Celebrity", offering rewards to Scientologists who recruited targeted celebrities, and another church document pointed to the importance of "using Scientology celebrities to mold the opinions of their publics."
+According to Robert Vaughn Young, "one of my jobs was to get celebrities active, to convince them to hustle and promote Scientology."
+The Church of Scientology operates Celebrity Centres for the use of artists, politicians, leaders of industry, sports figures, and other prominent individuals.

+Government opinions of Scientology

+While some governments now give the Church of Scientology protections and tax relief, other sources describe the organization as a pseudoreligion or a cult.
+Early official reports in countries such as the United Kingdom (1971), South Africa (1972), Australia (1965) and New Zealand (1969) have yielded unfavorable observations and conclusions.
+Sociologist Stephen Kent published at a Lutheran convention in Germany that he likes to call it a transnational corporation.

 Controversy

 Though it has attained some credibility as a religion in many countries, Scientology has also been described as both a cult and a commercial enterprise.
 Some of the organization's actions also brought scrutiny from the press and law enforcement.
-For example, it has been noted to engage in harassment and abuse of civil courts to silence its critics, by identifying as Fair Game people it perceives as its enemies.
+For example, it has been noted to engage in harassment and abuse of civil courts to silence its critics, by identifying as fair game people it perceives as its enemies.

 In 1979, several Scientology members were convicted for their involvement in the organization's Operation Snow White, the largest theft of government documents in U.S. history.
 Scientologists were also convicted of fraud, manslaughter and tampering with witnesses in French cases, malicious libel against lawyer Casey Hill and espionage in Canada.

 In his book World Religions in America, religious scholar Jacob Neusner states that Scientology's "high level of visibility" may be perceived as "threatening to established social institutions".
 The film Going Clear, based on the book by the same name, also documents controversies surrounding the organization and its treatment of former members.

+Criticism has also come from within the Church.
+Marty Rathbun, the former inspector general of the Religious Technology, has spoken out against church activities.
+He has called for a "Scientology Reformation" to eliminate corruption and bring back the original teachings of L. Ron Hubbard.